buzzykiwi/zapier-fluxx-community/MULTI_VALUE_FIELDS.md

   * Houston

-Remove all preious selections, then add San Francisco:
+Remove all previous selections, then add San Francisco:

 ```
 #remove_all